kjosib/kjosib.github.io/voice/sounds.md

 /ei/ (as in lane)
 The rain in Spain fell mainly in the plains
 Brains membranes have veins
+Studying the veins in the brain's membranes will drive you insane.

 /au/ (as in hour)
 A bowed cloud showers the sour flower